-We have agreed to issue a warrant to the Representative to purchase a number of shares of common stock equal to 7% of the total number of shares of common stock sold in this offering at an exercise price equal to 100% of the public offering price of the shares sold in this offering.
+We have agreed to issue a warrant to the Representative to purchase a number of shares of common stock equal to 7% of the total number of shares of common stock sold in this offering at an exercise price equal to 125% of the public offering price of the shares sold in this offering.
 This warrant will be exercisable upon issuance, will have a cashless exercise provision and will terminate on the fifth anniversary of the effective date of the registration statement of which this prospectus is a part.
-The warrant also provides for customary anti-dilution provisions and "piggyback" registration rights with respect to the registration of the shares of common stock underlying the warrants for a period of seven years from the effective date of the registration statement of which this prospectus forms a part.
+The warrant also provides for customary anti-dilution provisions and "piggyback" registration rights with respect to the registration of the shares of common stock underlying the warrants for a period of seven years from the commencement of sales of this offering.

-The Representative's warrant and the underlying shares may be deemed to be compensation by FINRA, and therefore will be subject to FINRA Rule 5110(g)(1).
-In accordance with FINRA Rule 5110(g)(1), neither the Representative's warrant nor any of our shares of common stock issued upon exercise of the Representative's warrant may be sold, transferred, assigned, pledged or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of such securities by any person, for a period of 180 days immediately following the effective date of the registration statement pursuant to which the Representative's warrant is being issued, subject to certain exceptions.
-The warrant to be received by the Representative and related persons in connection with this offering: (a) fully comply with lock-up restrictions pursuant to FINRA Rule 5110(g)(1); and (b) fully comply with transfer restrictions pursuant to FINRA Rule 5110(g)(2).
+The Representative's warrant and the underlying shares are deemed to be compensation by FINRA, and therefore will be subject to a lock-up pursuant to FINRA Rule 5110(e) (1).
+In accordance with FINRA Rule 5110(e)(1), neither the Representative's warrant nor any of our shares of common stock issued upon exercise of the Representative's warrant may be sold, transferred, assigned, pledged or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of such securities by any person, for a period of 180 days immediately following the commencement of sales of this offering subject to certain exceptions permitted by FINRA Rule 5110(e)(2).

 We have agreed to pay the Representative reasonable out-of-pocket expenses incurred by the Representative in connection with this offering up to \$160,000.
 The Representative out-of-pocket expenses include but are not limited to: (a) road show and travel expenses; (b) reasonable fees of Representative's legal counsel; and (c) the cost of background check on our officers, directors and principal stockholders and due diligence expenses.
 As of the date of this prospectus, we have paid the Representative advances of \$[] for its anticipated out-of-pocket costs.
-Such advance payments will be returned to us to the extent such out-of-pocket expenses are not actually incurred in accordance with FINRA Rule 5110(f)(2)(C).
+Such advance payments will be returned to us to the extent such out-of-pocket expenses are not actually incurred in accordance with FINRA Rule 5110(g)(4)(A).